ianjrobertson/ianjrobertson/posts/land-of-milk-and-honey.md

 ### Conclusion

 This was a fun experience.
-I had never tried making either goat curd or honey before and It was easier than I was expecting.
+I had never tried making either goat curd or honey before and it was easier than I was expecting.

+I would love to try making more cheese in the future.

+I'm grateful that I've been able to learn about Isaiah and his prophecies this semester, and my appreciation for ancient Israel has increased!